Ezequiel Tovar Player Props: Rockies vs. Royals

-Ezequiel Tovar -- hitting .353 in his past 10 games -- will be in action for the Colorado Rockies against the Kansas City Royals, with Jordan Lyles on the hill, on June 2 at 8:10 PM ET.
+Ezequiel Tovar and his .410 on-base percentage over his past 10 games (124 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the Kansas City Royals and Daniel Lynch on June 3 at 4:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Diamondbacks.
+In his last game he had a one-hit performance (1-for-4) against the Royals.

 Ezequiel Tovar Game Info & Props vs. the Royals